Inference for Linear Conditional Moment Inequalities: Linear Conditional Moment Inequalities

 and $1\{A\}$ is an indicator for the event $A$.
-Additional inequalities can be added for marketing a product that was not marketed in the prior period, for withdrawing products, and for combining the withdrawal of one product with adding another.
-See Section \ref{sec: Monte Carlo} below for details. $\triangle$
+Additional inequalities can be added for marketing a product that was not marketed in the prior period, for withdrawing products, and for combining the withdrawal of one product with adding another. $\triangle$

-Other recent applications that use linear conditional moment inequalities include \cite{HoPakes2014}, who study the effect of physician incentives on hospital referrals, and \cite{Moralesetal2017}, who develop and estimate an extended gravity model of trade flows.
-As the variety of examples illustrates, linear conditional moment inequalities arise in a range of economic contexts.